While most plastic totes aren’t designed to be locked, I experimented until I found a way to lock any plastic storage bin with a lid.

-My move from Seattle to St. Louis exposed my plastic storage totes to several different handlers during the journey, so before I left, I set out to experiment with a way to effectively lock close to my plastic storage totes.
+My move from Seattle to St. Louis exposed my plastic storage totes to several different handlers during the journey, so before I left, I set out to experiment with a way to lock my plastic storage totes.

-Moving with the help of a moving company or storing your belongings in a storage unit both expose your belongings to a higher risk of theft compared to home storage.
-While most people are worried about a storage unit being cleared out by thieves, or about movers “losing” boxes: many people report the theft of items in transit or storage that occurs in less dramatic ways.
-Opportunistic thieves may check boxes and pilfer only valuable items while flying under the radar.
+Moving with the help of a moving company or storing your belongings in a storage unit exposes your belongings to a higher risk of theft than home storage.
+While most people are worried about a storage unit being cleared out by thieves or movers “losing” boxes, many people report the theft that occurs in less dramatic ways.
+Opportunistic thieves may open boxes and take a few valuable items while flying under the radar.

-Plastic storage totes are advertised as having “locking lids,” however these small plastic clips are usually intended for nothing more than the function of securing the lid.
-A small upgrade can help.
-While there is no way to make a plastic storage tote as secure as a safe or a firebox, you can add a theft-discouraging and thief-frustrating level of security by using very heavy-duty zip ties and a simple drill in the process described below.
+Plastic storage totes are often advertised as having “locking lids.”
+However, these small plastic clips don’t actually lock.
+They are intended for securing the lid.
+A minor upgrade can help.
+While there is no way to make a plastic storage tote as secure as a safe or a firebox, you can add a theft-discouraging layer of security by using very heavy-duty zip ties and a simple drill in the process described below.

-How to Semi-Permenantly Lock a Plastic Storage Tote Securely
+How to Semi-Permanently Lock a Plastic Storage Tote Securely

 You’ll need the following supplies:

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 - These .3″x 10″ heavy plastic zip ties are the ties I used.
 They can withstand 120lbs of pressure each, aren’t too brittle, and cannot be snipped with most scissors or a pocket knife (I tried and failed for 5 minutes to remove one with a sharp knife before giving up and digging out wire cutters, which made removal fast Permanentlyand easy)